ortus-docs/wirebox-docs/getting-jiggy-wit-it/scoping.md

 This is cool!
 We can now have full control of how objects are persisted via the WireBox injector, we are not constricted to one type of persistence anymore.

+{% hint style="danger" %}
-> **Caution** If you use a persistence scope that expires after time like session, request, cachebox, etc, you will experience a side effect called scope widening injection.
+**Caution** If you use a persistence scope that expires after time like session, request, cachebox, etc, you will experience a side effect called scope widening injection.
 WireBox offers a solution to this side effect via WireBox Providers, which we will cover in detail.
+{% endhint %}